iulspop/slack-web-scraper/README.md

 # Slack Web Scraper

-## What is it?

-A web scraper that navigates to a Slack workspace and save the posts and threads of a given channel feed.
+A web scraper that navigates to a Slack workspace and save the posts and threads of a given channel or conversation.

 It uses [Puppeteer headless browser](https://puppeteer.github.io/puppeteer/) for loading and interacting with Slack.
-It doesn't depend on installing an app in the Slack workspace.
-Instead, it logins to your Slack account and uses that to access the channel feed.
+It doesn't depend on installing an app in the Slack workspace or aquiring an API key.
+Instead, it logins to your Slack account and uses that to access the channel or conversation.

-It can be helpful for saving information from a channel without needing to ask a workspace administrator to export the data.
+It's helpful for saving information from a channel without needing to ask a workspace administrator to export the data.

-## How to collect the data?
+## How to collect Slack data?

 1. Run `npm install` to install the dependencies.
 2. Configure a `.env` file in the project root folder.
 The following environment variables can be set: